-Linde to Supply Green Hydrogen to the Semiconductor Industry at Villach, Austria
+Linde to Provide Green Hydrogen Supply to the Semiconductor Industry in Villach, Austria

 Linde announced it has signed a long-term agreement with Infineon Technologies for the on-site production and storage of high-purity green hydrogen, alongside the supply of other industrial gases.
 It will be the first time green hydrogen is used in Infineon's semiconductor manufacturing process.